 Band (Beginner, Intermediate, and Advanced) - In this course, students will learn to play and perform on either brass, woodwind, or percussion instruments.
 The primary focus is on the development of skills that are necessary for effective instrumental music performance.
 STUDENTS WILL NOT BE SCHEDULED FOR BAND WITHOUT BAND DIRECTOR APPROVAL.
 (PREREQUISITE: Placement in Intermediate and Advanced Band is determined by successful completion of previous band courses.)

-Biology (only open to 8th graders) (1 High School Credit) -
+Biology (only open to 8th graders) (1 High School Credit Possible) -

 8th grade students may choose to take this course for high school credit.